xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/using_variables_to_configure_your_email_notifications.md

 order: 100
 published: true
 ---
-When adjusting the header, greeting and signature for your store's email notifications, it is possible to use variables; for example:
+When adjusting the header, greeting, text and signature for your store's email notifications, it is possible to use variables; for example:

 ```
 %logo%